Stalybridge railway station: The "parliamentary service" from Stockport

-A parliamentary train still travels along the whole Stockport-Stalybridge Line, which for many years was in one direction only and with no return service.
-An attempt was made to close the line to passenger services in the early 1990s (the service having been drastically cut in May 1989 after the re-routing of TransPennine Express services from Manchester Victoria to Manchester Piccadilly), but closure was refused by the Department of Transport which ordered that a regular service continue.
+A parliamentary train still travels along the whole Stockport–Stalybridge line, which for many years was in one direction only and with no return service.
+An attempt was made to close the line to passenger services in the early 1990s (the service having been drastically cut in May 1989 after the rerouting of trans-Pennine services from Manchester Victoria to Manchester Piccadilly), but closure was refused by the Department of Transport which ordered that a regular service continue.

 The train is the only one to call at Denton and Reddish South.
 The train ran on a Friday as the 09:22 Stockport to Stalybridge; however, from the start of the summer 2018 timetable, the service shifted to Saturday and operates in both directions.
 The new southbound train left at 08:46 for Stockport and returns from there at 09:45, arriving back at Stalybridge around 20 minutes later.
+As of the December 2023 timetable, it leaves Stalybridge at 08:30, and calls at Guide Bridge, Denton and Reddish South, arriving at Stockport at 08:59; it returns from Stockport at 09:28.